Imagen dinámica

 These initial questions are fundamental to laying the foundation for your creation.
 Remember that the most successful comics always have a clearly identifiable protagonist, accompanied by secondary characters that enrich the plot.
 Each of them must have a clear purpose in your story.

 A valuable tip is to endow your main character with challenges and conflicts that any reader can identify with.
-Even if you’re creating a fantastic or supernatural being, universal struggles such as love, survival, or the pursuit of happiness can make your creation resonate deeply with the audience.
+Even if you’re creating a fantastic or supernatural being, universal struggles like love, survival, or the pursuit of happiness can make your creation resonate deeply with the audience.

 Think of successful examples like “Finding Nemo,” where a clownfish father desperately searches for his lost son, or “Shrek,” where an ogre struggles to protect his home and, in the process, finds love.
 These characters, although not human, face situations that evoke empathy in any viewer.